digitalpalidictionary/rus/src/deconstructor.md

 ![deconstructor_example](pics/deconstructor/dinnantiādikāpīti.png)

 ## How to Install
-Download the latest version of DPD Deconstructor for GoldenDict or MDict from [this page on GithHub]() and place it in the same parent folder as DPD.
+Download the latest version of DPD Deconstructor for GoldenDict or MDict from [this page on GitHub]() and place it in the same parent folder as DPD.

 ![deconstructor_folder](pics/deconstructor/dpd_deconstructor_folder.png)